How to Celebrate the Chinese New Year in Charlotte

 Eat a Reunion Dinner

-Making and eating dumplings on Chinese New Year's Eve is a very important tradition in China, with the dish symbolizing replacing the old with the new.
-Owner of Sun's Kitchen, Brian Sun, who grew up on the streets of Beijing, has brought the sights and smells of Chinese street food culture to the Queen City with dishes inspired by family recipes from Sun’s father, passed down for generations.
-The team at Sun's Kitchen makes these dumplings entirely from scratch and offers a Dumpling Flight featuring a variety of flavors.
-For authentic hot pot and dumplings, Bao Bao in Huntersville offers items like Sheng Jian Bao, Xiao Long Bao and Jiang Rou Bao.
+Making and eating dumplings on Chinese New Year's Eve is a very important tradition in China, as the dish symbolizes replacing the old with the new.
+The owner of Sun's Kitchen, Brian Sun, who grew up on the streets of Beijing, has brought the sights and smells of Chinese street food culture to the Queen City with dishes inspired by family recipes from Sun’s father, passed down for generations.
+The team at Sun's Kitchen makes these dumplings entirely from scratch and even offers a Dumpling Flight that features a variety of flavors.

 Learn a Dragon Dance